Lucyjpjones/lj-fscr/README.md

 | STRIPE_WH_SECRET  | To be added by user |

- If you want to include social account login's there is various ways you can set it up.
+ If you want to include social account login's there are various ways you can set it up.
 I Used this [site](https://learndjango.com/tutorials/django-allauth-tutorial) to help implement them on my site.

 11. Install gunicorn using the following command;